golemfactory/golem-architecture/gaps/gap-8_basic_auth_runtime/gap-8_basic_auth_runtime.md

 1. `deploy`

-- **in background**, start an instance of `erigolem` / `lighthouse` (if not running) and wait until the application is ready to accept commands.
+- **in background**, start an instance of `erigolem` / `lighthouse` (if not running) and wait until the application is ready to accept commands
+- service startup is managed via the filesystem - i.e. lock or pid files; TBD by the runtime developer

 2. `start`